MuzzammilShah/Road-to-AI/docs/blog/posts/post-3.md

 ---------

-Okay, so this blog turned out to be a lot longer than I expected.
-I will end with this here and hopefully blog on another set of optimization journey as I continue to explore on this.
+Okay, this blog turned out to be a lot longer than I expected.
+I'll end it here and hopefully blog about another set of optimization journeys as I keep exploring this.

 &nbsp;